UK banks must plan for disorderly euro zone break-up

 "The UK banks are not experiencing the worst sort of deleveraging," Bailey said.

-(Additional reporting by Matthew Scuffham, Sudip Kar-Gupta, Keith Weir, Paul Hoskins and Steve Slater; Editing by Mike Nesbit and Jane Merriman)
+(Additional reporting by Matthew Scuffham, Sudip Kar-Gupta, Keith Weir and Paul Hoskins; Editing by Mike Nesbit and Jane Merriman)